esr360/Kayzen-GS/README.md

 }
 ```

-Note that perhaps surprisingly the above example does **not** produce a `width` value of **25%**, but rather a calculated value based off the value of the [$gutter variable](#).
+Note that perhaps surprisingly the above examples do **not** produce a `width` value of **25%** for example, but rather a calculated value based off the value of the [$gutter variable](#).
 This is so you can easily create columns using percentages without having to think about the effect of gutters like so:

 ```css
 .sidebar {